The Cyclades · Milos

 What We Do

-Twelve things, four categories.
-The boat day to Kleftiko is non-negotiable.
-Sarakiniko at dawn is the second non-negotiable.
+Twelve things in four categories, of which two are fixed: the boat day to Kleftiko, and Sarakiniko at dawn.
 The rest is geology, swims, and one long lunch in a fishing village.

 Sarakiniko · at dawn